ufs-community/land-DA_workflow/docs/source/Model.rst

 Land DA currently only supports snow DA.
 The forcing initial conditions file includes specific information on location, time, soil layers, and other variables that are required for the UFS land snow DA cycling.
-The data can be provided in :term:`netCDF` format.
+The data must be provided in :term:`netCDF` format.

 The forcing initial conditions file is available in the ``land-release`` :ref:`tar file above <TarFile>` at the following path: